 But you don’t need to eat fiber to get butyrate.
 In fact, butter is the best dietary source of butyrate and it doesn’t require carbohydrate consumption.
 There is no need to consume glucose, fructose, and/or processed foods to realize the benefits of butyrate for digestion.

 Does fiber reduce the risk of colon cancer?

 In 2005, a study was published that aimed to get to the bottom of inconsistent observational findings related to fiber and colon cancer.
 Researchers followed 725,628 men and women involved in 13 other cohort studies for 6 to 20 years to determine which individuals had higher incidents of colorectal cancer.
 While dietary fiber intake was inversely associated with the risk of colorectal cancer in age-adjusted analyses, after accounting for other dietary risk factors, high dietary fiber intake was not associated with a reduced risk of colorectal cancer.
 Similar to other nutrition-based research, other factors were at play.

 Fast-forward to 2017 and researchers still do not have strong evidence.
 This study systematically reviewed five studies of over 4000 subjects.
 Researchers concluded there was no evidence to suggest that increased dietary fiber intake would reduce the incidence or recurrence of adenomatous polyps within a two to four-year period.

 Does fiber reduce the risk of heart disease?

 But what about heart disease?
 Fiber is widely recommended as part of the “heart-healthy diet.”
-While fiber intake has been shown to improve glycemic control, a factor related to diabetes – a risk factor for heart disease – studies have also shown that fiber administration using psyllium has no effect and does not lower serum cholesterol.
+While fiber intake has been shown to improve glycemic control, a factor related to diabetes – a risk factor for heart disease – that fiber administration using psyllium has no effect and does not lower serum cholesterol.